gyst/ploneintranet.portlets/README.rst

 - A custom ReversePortletRetriever reorders the sequence of portlets.

-This is currently hacked via overrides.zcml and ought to use some more elegant component registration instead.
+This is currently hacked via overrides.zcml and ought to use some more elegant component registration instead that finds a way to hook into the portletmanager adapter factory.

 - A custom GridPortletRenderer wraps portlets in a div with markup that indicates the priority of the portlet.